 Wood Flooring Installation Guidelines.
 The National Wood Flooring Association (NWFA) publishes comprehensive guidelines for the proper installation of wood flooring.
 Thanks to a collaboration between the NWFA and NAHB staff, the guidelines are available to NAHB members at no cost.

 Gypsum Presentation.
-As part of its ongoing commitment to bring members valuable information and resources they can use in the field, NAHB’s Construction Liability, Risk Management and Building Materials Committee invited USG’s Paul Shipp to its 2016 International Builders' Show meeting to discuss damaged gypsum board repair and finish issues: Damaged Gypsum Board: Repairing and Finishing.
+As part of its ongoing commitment to bring members valuable information and resources they can use in the field, NAHB’s Construction Liability, Risk Management and Building Materials Committee invited USG’s Paul Shipp to its 2016 International Builders' Show meeting to discuss damaged gypsum board repair and finish issues.
 Shipp, principal research associate at USG, is the committee liaison to the 2016 Leading Suppliers Council.
 To learn more about gypsum wallboard and how to get the best finished surface for your project, download the Sheetrock Brand Installation and Finishing Guide.

 BIM Legal Risks: An Overview.
 Building Information Modeling (BIM) use is both evolving and on the rise, with more and more contractors using BIM in a dynamic, collaborative way to benefit a wide array of construction projects.
 BIM use calls for assessment and management of the risks involved.